bcgsc/pori/README.md

 You will also want to add a couple of users to make things simpler to test.
 If you use the non-default demo passwords (RECCOMMENDED!) you will need to change the corresponding fields in the docker compose file.
-The names of these users can also be changed.
+The names of these users can also be changed but it will require also adding them to the application databases.

 | Name             | Default in DB | Purpose                                                                                                                                              |
 | ---------------- | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |